outfindo/outfindo.dev/_posts/2022-01-24-senior-backend-engineer-php.md

 ![Team](/assets/bricks/1.jpg)
 <br>

+**TL;DR**
+**We want you to take over our PHP/Postgres backend, full-time, probably in Prague.
+Want to do this right, with the right people.
+Will get you challenge, opportunity and help.
+Great team, good money and stock options.
+You should have strong experience and architecture background.
+Clean code, Testing, DDD, CQRS.**

 There's currently only one guy (actually [me]({{ site.baseurl }}/team#ondrej)) doing all the backend work, on top of leading the tech.
 I need help!
+I want you to replace me as backend lead sooner or later.

 <!--more-->

 Join our awesome [team]({{ site.baseurl }}/team)!
 We are scaling our engineering right now.
 The infant hacky two years of Outfindo are over, we are reasonably sure about what we need to build now and need help.

-**This is an opportunity to do things the way you want, to learn a lot**, and to be part of the formative period of our company.
+This is an **opportunity to do things the way you want, to learn a lot**, and to be part of the formative period of our company.
-If you help us to make it, there's a lot in it for you as well.
+If you help us to make it, there's a lot in it for you as well. **There is a challenge here waiting for you.**

 ## What we do